-Over near the elementary school, the street is very wide which encourages drivers to speed.
+Over near the elementary school, the street is very wide which Anonymous 3/10/2025 07:20 AM encourages drivers to speed.
 There are no traffic calming measures like roundabouts or narrow lanes (which could be fixed by narrowing the lanes and adding a protected bike lane) to slow down traffic so it relies solely on the deiver doing the right thing which is never comfortable for pedestrians.
 There are also very few crosswalks making it unsafe to cross in many places since the street is so wide.
 Parents using a non drop off area for kids.
-The parents go too fast for the area, are doing donuts, driving up on curves, not yielding to kids or other cars.
+The parents go too fast for Anonymous 3/10/2025 09:11 AM the area, are doing donuts, driving up on curves, not yielding to kids or other cars.
 Double parking, sometimes triple parking.

-Redmond Elementary - mostly I've noticed the issues because there is a lot of traffic on 166th but no green arrows at the traffic signals so motorists waiting to turn will run a yellow or red light.
+Redmond Elementary - mostly I've noticed the issues because there Anonymous is a lot of traffic on 166th but no green arrows at the traffic signals so motorists waiting to turn will run a yellow or red light. speeding vehicles Anonymous once, and the traffic is just awful.